Quantisation of derived Lagrangians: Global quantisations

 over objects $\Spec B \to \Spec A$ in the $\infty$-category $(dg_+DG\Aff_{\et}^{[1]}\da X/Y)$. \end{definition}

 \begin{remark} In many cases, we can take smaller categories than $(dg_+DG\Aff_{\et}^{[1]}\da X/Y)$ on which to calculate the homotopy limit.
-When the $\bG_m$-action on $F$ is trivial, we can restrict to compatible hypergroupoid resolutions as in \cite[\S \ref{poisson-bidescentsn}]{poisson}.
-When $X$ and $Y$ are derived Deligne--Mumford $N$-stacks, we do not need stacky CDGAs, and can just work over $(DG\Aff_{\et}^{[1]}\da X/Y)$.
+When the $\bG_m$-action on $F$ is trivial, we can restrict to compatible hypergroupoid resolutions of $X$ and $Y$ as in \cite[\S \ref{poisson-bidescentsn}]{poisson}, and in general we just need the resolution of $X$ to be compatible with the canonical resolution of $B\bG_m$.
+When $X$ and $Y$ are derived Deligne--Mumford $N$-stacks, we do not need stacky CDGAs at all, and can just work over $(DG\Aff_{\et}^{[1]}\da X/Y)$.

 When $X$ and $Y$ are $1$-geometric derived Artin stacks, we may just consider the $\infty$-category of commutative diagrams